 For the other application, the contaminant concentration in a home kitchen was studied.
 Here, the main source was the heated stove.
-The model used is shown in the figure on the right.
+The model used is shown in the figure on the left.

 Local Mean Age of the Air (LMA):

-Where is the concentration of the contaminants at point P at time t, and is the initial uniform concentration.
+Where Cp(t) is the concentration of the contaminants at point p at time t, and C0 is the initial uniform concentration.
 Under fully mixed conditions, the local mean age of the year equals nominal time constant everywhere: